dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 excerpt: ""
 ---

+In the future, we'll forget creativity's eminance & it won't be something we realize we miss once it's gone.
+The path from whence we came will be hidden and inconstructible ... if adumbrating sensory overload doesn't occlude our sight, then the ...

-Honestly, as dysfunctional as I have been, I miss whatever part of me thought to write this down.
+> Honestly, as dysfunctional as I have been, I miss whatever part of me
+> thought to write this down.

 Exponential development of culture threatens to detach us from the aspects of life that precipitate creativity.
 The nature of